kombucha-js/react-rerenderers/README.md

 It seemed to me that further optimization is also possible.
 I realized it is also able to store states as classes outside React hooks/components.
-I think, this could be an implementation of Model View Controller in **React.js**.
+I think, this could be an implementation of Model-View Controller in **React.js**.

 See the following example: